iMartzen/containerized-wordpress-project/README.md

 ## HowTo: run containerized-wordpress playbook in non interactive mode (parameters)?

-If you want to run this playbook in non interactive mode (which is enabled by default) using parametrers, you can do so by:
+If you want to run this playbook in non interactive mode (which is enabled by default) using parameters, you can do so by:

 ```
 ansible-playbook containerized-wordpress.yml -i hosts --extra-vars "domain=custom.domain2.com wp_version=4.9.4 wp_db_name=wpdb wp_db_tb_pre=wp_ wp_db_host=mysql wp_db_psw=change-M3"